MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 • Matt Carroll, data journalist and former member of The Boston Globe‘s Spotlight investigative team

-• Sarah Childress, senior editor for FRONTLINE
+• Sarah Childress, senior editor at ProPublica, former deputy editor for long-term investigations at The Washington Post

 • David Corcoran, former editor for The New York Times